larongbingo/MAYN-MAYN-MAYN/README.md

 # MAYN!
 MAYN!
 MAYN!
 ## An auction web app where you have to say "MINE!" to place a bid

+### What is this branch?
+Since they hackathon is done, the APIs will probably be removed, soooo, since I now have an idea on what to build and what tools to use it with, this branch is dedicated to it.

+And since there's still a lot of bugs in Pilon, the schemas will be recreated at Hasura.

 ### What is this?
 Well, it's a web app that has buy and sell feature and can do auction stuff